Ball Corporation: Early years

-In 1880, Frank C. and Edmund B. Ball borrowed close to $200 from George Harvey Ball, their uncle and founder and first president of Keuka College, to purchase the Wooden Jacket Can Company, a small manufacturing business located in Buffalo, New York.
-Soon, William, Lucius, and George Ball joined their brothers, Frank and Edmund, in Buffalo.
+In 1880, Frank C. and Edmund B. Ball borrowed close to $200 from their uncle George Harvey Ball, founder and first president of Keuka College, to purchase the Wooden Jacket Can Company, a small manufacturing business located in Buffalo, New York.
+Soon afterward, William, Lucius, and George Ball joined their brothers, Frank and Edmund, in Buffalo.
 (Years later, the brothers reciprocated their uncle's early assistance by providing financial support to Keuka College.)

 The Ball brothers' company made tin cans encased in wooden jackets to hold kerosene, paints, or varnishes.
 Because the acid used to refine kerosene caused corrosion in tin, the brothers decided to use glass for the inserts of the wood-jacketed cans.
 Initially, they bought the glass containers from a factory in Poughkeepsie, New York.
 Around 1885 a group of Belgian glassblowers who were passing through Buffalo encouraged the Ball brothers to build their own factory.
 The Ball brothers purchased land in East Buffalo, where they built a two-story brick building for the stamping works and a one-story frame factory for the glass works.
 Although a fire destroyed an early glass factory in Buffalo, the brothers rebuilt and expanded the business.
 To keep the new factory's furnace operating at full capacity, the company introduced new products and made improvements to its glass and metal manufacturing processes.

 Around 1884, when the brothers discovered that the Mason Improved fruit jar patent was due to expire, their company began manufacturing canning jars in their glassworks.
 The Ball Brothers' jars, which were produced in half-gallon, pint, and midget sizes, were manufactured during 1884, 1885, and 1886.
 "Buffalo" jar lids were produced in a Ball Brother metal fabricating factory.
 The brothers decided to add their logo onto the surface of the glass jars, which were amber or aqua (blue-green) at the time.